Choosing a Cable Service Provider

 Whether you decide on cable or satellite, it’s going to cost you money, usually in the form of monthly bills.
 However, you can try to reduce your costs in a few ways:

-Forego the luxuries – Of course, everybody likes HD and DVR, but using non-HD, non-digital TV and foregoing the DVR can mean getting TV for as little as $1 a day.
+• Forego the luxuries – Of course, everybody likes HD and DVR, but using non-HD and foregoing the DVR can mean getting TV for as little as $1 a day.

-If you are happy with the television service and plan you have now, contact you provider’s customer service department to see if they service your next home.
+If you are happy with the television service you have now, contact your provider’s customer service department to see if they service your next home.
 If they do, you can easily transfer your account when you move.

-If you picked out a provider and service, set up a time for the provider to come install your service before you move.
-A good day to pick would be a day or two after you move because you probably will have your TV(s) set up by then and the installer will have room to move around.
+If you have picked out a service, prior to moving, set up a time for the service provider to install it.
+A good time is a day or two after you move, because you will have your TV(s) set up by then and the installer will have room to move around.

 Return to: Transfer and Connect Utilities